 If you've taken a class with Wanaree Tanner or Joy Funnell you have probably already experienced yourself how amazing this product is.PasteMaker contains a saturant which aids connections - it almost "melts" the surfaces of dry clay to dry clay, wet to dry, and reinforces joins between wet to wet.
 The PasteMaker turns your clay into what feels like magical super-glue and gives you incredible bonds, helping you with repairs, or complicated sculptural work where you "build" your design combining many parts (whether these are dry or still in clay stage).

-Use it on its own, instead of water, to soften dry clay shapes, and add a drop between your base shape and the design you want to apply - no paste needed so less risk of a mess and less to clean up!
-Or turn it into a smooth paste which sticks readily to both silver, bronze, and copper metal clay.
+Use it on its own, instead of water, to soften and join leather-hard, bone-dry, and fired clay shapes.
+Just add a drop or two between your base shape and the design you want to apply - no mess and less clean-up time needed!

-For bronze and copper clay, use the paste mixed up with a little clay to make joins and attachments on damp, leather hard or bone dry clay.
+If you work with bronze and copper clay, this is great for making your own paste with the right colour and metal to match your clay.
+Just mix the PasteMaker with a little clay and you have a super-strong paste perfect for joins and attachments on damp, leather-hard and bone dry clay.
 It also works great for repairing fired pieces.

-- Saturates dry clay to aid secure bonds
+- Saturates dry clay to give secure and strong bonds

-- Slightly gel-like viscosity for more controlled application
+- Very slight gel-like viscosity for more controlled application

 - Retains flexibility so it clings to repairs on fired and unfired clay